-This video, from the Carnegie Airborne Observatory in Peru, shows just how much illegal gold mining has irrevocably destroyed areas of the Amazon rainforest.
+This video from the Carnegie Airborne Observatory, shows just how much illegal gold mining has irrevocably destroyed areas of Peru’s Amazon rainforest.

-“Deforestation isn’t a strong enough term to describe what’s happening there.
+“To say deforestation isn’t enough to describe what’s happening there.
 It’s truly devastation.
-It’s as if you put a piece of desert in the middle of the Amazonian rainforest,” says Guido Lombardi, the journalist in the video.
+It’s as if you put a piece of desert in the middle of the Amazonian rainforest,” says Guido Lombardi, journalist and former Congressman, whose voice is heard in the video.
 Even worse, he explains, the ground there has been poisoned by heavy metal contamination so that new vegetation is unable to grow.

-Illegal mining now represents the single greatest threat to the survival of the Amazon, the most biodiverse region on the planet.
-In the Madre de Dios area, where most of the damage has taken place, the government’s efforts to shut down illegal mining have met with violent protests from miners and others whose livelihood depends on illegal gold.
+Illegal mining now represents one of the single greatest threats to the survival of the Amazon, the most biodiverse region on the planet.
+In the region of Madre de Dios, where most of the damage has taken place, the government’s efforts to shut down illegal mining have met with violent protests from miners and others whose livelihood depends on illegal gold.

 Amazon Aid continues to work with a coalition of government bodies and NGOs to seek a resolution to this complicated issue and protect the remaining acres of Amazon rainforest.